[banner]

 Artist, Lecturer and Legacy Preservationist

-South Carolina born artist John W. Jones has been a freelance artist and illustrator for more than 25 years.
+Born May 11, 1950 in Columbia, S.C.
+Jones has been a freelance artist and illustrator for more than 25 years.
 His former clients include Time Life Books, IBM, Westinghouse, Rubbermaid, NASA, Gadded Space and Flight Center, and the U.S. Postal Service.

 Jones explores life through art.
 This multi-talented artist uses oils, acrylics and watercolors for his painting.
 Striving for detail in light and reflection, he meticulously draws each painting first, and then layers it with color, resulting in very realistic interpretations of everyday life and landscapes, as well as historical insights into our past.